meettyj/Tobacco-on-Twitter/result/qualitative_look/Qualitative_States.md

+Below is some sample taken from 3 months before the date and 6 months after the date.

-# California Level
+# --------------- California Level ---------------
 The policy is happened in California in 4/1/2017.
-Below is some sample taken from Month 03, 04, 05, 06 in 2017.

 ## California
 ### Before